mealy2010/libraryproject/README.md

 1. Reviewed the structure of the data (books, authors, accounts)
 2. Identified the expected output for each function
 3. Started with simpler functions (counts and basic lookups)
-4. Moved to more complex logic using:
+4. Built more complex logic using:

    * `filter()` for grouping data
    * `find()` for locating specific items